A78 road

 The A78 is an A road in Scotland.
 It connects Greenock and Prestwick on a route which follows the northern section of the Ayrshire coast.

 Route

-The A78 begins in Greenock, Renfrewshire as a continuation of the A8 road at the Bull Ring roundabout, and runs in a southerly direction through the Spango Valley, Inverkip, Wemyss Bay, Largs, Seamill and then bypasses the major towns of Ardrossan, Irvine and Troon amongst others before terminating near Prestwick, Ayrshire, where it forms a junction with the A77.
+The A78 begins in Greenock, Inverclyde as a continuation of the A8 road, at its junction with the A770 coast road via Gourock (the Bull Ring roundabout, to be changed to traffic light junction by 2027), and runs in a southerly direction through the Spango Valley, Inverkip, Wemyss Bay, Skelmorlie, Largs, Fairlie, Seamill and then bypasses the major towns of Ardrossan, Kilwinning, Irvine and Troon amongst others before terminating near Prestwick, Ayrshire, where it forms a junction with the A77.

 Infrastructure

 Much of the road is single carriageway – both for a short distance through Greenock and a 21-mile stretch between Inverkip and Ardrossan.